 - Detecting and fixing issues in hydraulic or pneumatic systems.

-- Doing maintenance work on boilers, heat exchangers, and tanks.
+- Performing maintenance work on boilers, heat exchangers, and tanks.

 - Assessing complex issues in the case of a breakdown and repairing equipment to minimize downtime.